anhbinu/miner-apps/eth-claymore/Readme!!!.txt

   I write miners since 2014.
 Most of them are recognized as viruses by some paranoid antiviruses, perhaps because I pack my miners to protect them from disassembling, perhaps because some people include them into their botnets, or perhaps these antiviruses are not good, I don't know.
 For these years, a lot of people used my miners and nobody confirmed that my miner stole anything or did something bad.
   Note that I can guarantee clean binaries only for official links in my posts on this forum (bitcointalk).
 If you downloaded miner from some other link - it really can be a virus.
   However, my miners are closed-source so I cannot prove that they are not viruses.
 If you think that I write viruses instead of good miners - do not use this miner, or at least use it on systems without any valuable data.
-- LBC PoW is not very good for dual mining, it causes a bit less Ethereum mining speed.

 TROUBLESHOOTING

-1. Install Catalyst v15.12 (for AMD cards).
+1. Install Catalyst v15.12 for old AMD cards; for Fury, Polaris and Vega cards use latest blockchain drivers.
 2. Disable overclocking.
 3. Set environment variables as described above.
 4. Set Virtual Memory 16 GB.